Vyshnavi2001-balaji/REAL-TIME-STRESS-DETECTION-SYSTEM-USING-PPG-SENSOR-MACHINE-LEARNING/README.md

 <img width="500" height="400" alt="confusion_matrix" src="https://github.com/user-attachments/assets/164bf189-d73c-4f17-8848-35ab4f7cb04d" />

 This matrix shows our model's performance.All 16 calm instances and 9 stressed instances were classified correctly, achieving 100% accuracy on the test set.This confirms strong separation between the two classes and that the model is not overfitting.

+# PROJECT OUTCOME
+The trained model achieved 100% accuracy on the test data.
+Real-time system worked reliably with minimal latency (response within seconds).
+Distinct feedback was given to the user with strong differentiation between “Calm” and “Stressed” conditions.
+All collected data was consistently labeled, and feature extraction was robust.
+Alerts via email were tested and delivered successfully.
+The system responded reliably and showed clear differences between calm and stressed conditions.

+# CONCLUSION & FUTURE WORK
+The system effectively detects stress in real time using a PPG sensor, machine learning, and the Arduino UNO R4.
+It provides visual and email alerts, making it useful for personal stress monitoring.
+Future improvements include adding HRV features, mobile app integration, and cloud-based data logging.